First Things First (talk show): History

 The show premiered on September 5, 2017, and featured Carter and Wright debating sports topics, with Wolfe serving as co-host and moderator.
+Serving as a lead-in for Skip and Shannon: Undisputed, the show was originally placed into FS1's 6 a.m. to 9 a.m.
+(ET) time slot.
 Carter last appeared on the show on October 30, 2019.
 While some sports media outlets reported that Carter and network executives disagreed over him being left off Fox Sport's Thursday Night Football pregame broadcast, neither Carter nor Fox Sports gave a reasoning for his departure.
 A spokesperson for the network only commented that Carter "is no longer with Fox Sports," without further elaboration.
 Former NFL defensive lineman Chris Canty briefly filled-in for Carter.

 Following Carter's departure from the show, Fox Sports looked to pivot First Things First into a "second iteration" that would feature "a loose, free-flowing, conversational format and add a still-to-be-determined fourth talent to the set," in addition to Carter's permanent replacement.
 In February 2020, television producer and development executive Kevin Wildes was announced to join Wright and Wolfe on the show.
 In August 2020, former NFL wide receiver Brandon Marshall was announced as the fourth on-air personality as First Things First fully shifted to a panel format.
 Marshall's tenure on the show lasted until August 2021.
-Later that month, sports media journalist and reporter Chris Broussard, who made frequent appearances as an NBA analyst on the show, was named as an official host on the show.
-Wolfe made her final appearance on the show in August 2022.
+Later that month, sports media journalist and reporter Chris Broussard was named as an official host.
+He previously made frequent appearances as an NBA analyst on the show.
+Former NFL wide receiver Greg Jennings and head coach Eric Mangini have also appeared on the show as guest panelists.

-After Wolfe's departure, the show went on a brief hiatus before it premiered in a new afternoon time slot on September 6, 2022.